Om-Andharia/Vision-Guard/README.md

 # VisionGuard – AI Intruder Detection System

-VisionGuard is an AI + Embedded Systems project that detects intruders using real-time motion detection and face detection.
-When an intruder is detected, Python sends a serial command to Arduino Uno, which triggers an LED and buzzer alert.
+VisionGuard is an AI + Embedded Systems + IoT project that detects intruders using real-time motion detection and face detection.
+In Phase 1, alerts were triggered using Arduino Uno.
+In Phase 2, the system was upgraded with ESP32, WiFi connectivity, LED and buzzer alerts, and Telegram IoT notification.

 ## Phase 1 Status